Dreamfarer/WARNO-DATA/README.md

 ## Special Thanks
 I wanted to thank the following people.
 Whithout them, this project would have gone nowhere:
-* **eMeM** over on Discord for the calculation of the road speed and help with experience & veterancy
+* **eMeM** over on Discord for the calculation of the road speed and help with experience & veterancy and the discussion over stress, suppression, cohesion and morale.
 * **unipus** over on Discord for pointing me in the right direction to understand AP damage for kinetic weapons

 ## Copyright Notice